schrodingers-stack/helm-argo-cd/README.md

 # helm-argo-cd

-Helm chart for deploying Argo CD using the K8s Stack
+Helm chart for deploying Argo CD using the K8s Stack.

+## TODO

+- [ ] Create a values file that activates HA for the Argo CD server